timjbray/jekyll-now/_posts/2019-03-26-MacOS-diskspace-critical.md

 Browse to `~/Library/Developer/Xcode/iOS DeviceSupport` and remove older iOS version folders.

+## Downloads

+Simulator images are also saved to this location `~/Library/Caches/com.apple.dt.Xcode/Downloads`, delete any dmg files you don't need

+## Old simulator runtimes

+Remove any old iOS versions you no use from here `/Library/Developer/CoreSimulator/Profiles/Runtimes`

 # CocoaPods

 The [CocoaPods](https://cocoapods.org/) cache can sometimes become large and dirty, you can delete it then re-download everything: